EMI Mitigation for GNSS Applications

 - Shield cameras (TBD)

-GNSS Receiver upgrade
+GNSS Receiver Upgrade

 - use another GNSS receiver with a larger antenna and / or ground plane